Park Place Capital Corp Sells 93 Shares of Workday, Inc. (NASDAQ:WDAY)

-Park Place Capital Corp reduced its holdings in shares of Workday, Inc. (NASDAQ:WDAY – Free Report) by 10.1% in the 4th quarter, according to its most recent filing with the Securities and Exchange Commission.
-The firm owned 825 shares of the software maker’s stock after selling 93 shares during the quarter.
-Park Place Capital Corp’s holdings in Workday were worth $228,000 as of its most recent SEC filing.
+Park Place Capital Corp lowered its position in shares of Workday, Inc. (NASDAQ:WDAY – Free Report) by 10.1% during the fourth quarter, according to its most recent filing with the Securities & Exchange Commission.
+The fund owned 825 shares of the software maker’s stock after selling 93 shares during the period.
+Park Place Capital Corp’s holdings in Workday were worth $228,000 at the end of the most recent reporting period.

 Wall Street Analyst Weigh In

-In other Workday news, major shareholder David A. Duffield sold 65,839 shares of the firm’s stock in a transaction on Monday, January 8th.
-The stock was sold at an average price of $272.33, for a total value of $17,929,934.87.
-Following the completion of the sale, the insider now directly owns 102,997 shares of the company’s stock, valued at $28,049,173.01.
+In other Workday news, major shareholder David A. Duffield sold 64,162 shares of the firm’s stock in a transaction on Monday, April 1st.
+The stock was sold at an average price of $271.67, for a total value of $17,430,890.54.
+Following the completion of the sale, the insider now directly owns 102,997 shares of the company’s stock, valued at $27,981,194.99.
 The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
-In other Workday news, major shareholder David A. Duffield sold 65,839 shares of the firm’s stock in a transaction on Monday, January 8th.
-The stock was sold at an average price of $272.33, for a total value of $17,929,934.87.
-Following the completion of the sale, the insider now directly owns 102,997 shares of the company’s stock, valued at $28,049,173.01.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
-Also, insider Douglas A. Robinson sold 3,121 shares of the firm’s stock in a transaction on Wednesday, February 28th.
-The stock was sold at an average price of $293.79, for a total value of $916,918.59.
-Following the completion of the sale, the insider now directly owns 165,932 shares of the company’s stock, valued at $48,749,162.28.
+In other news, major shareholder David A. Duffield sold 64,162 shares of Workday stock in a transaction on Monday, April 1st.
+The stock was sold at an average price of $271.67, for a total value of $17,430,890.54.
+Following the completion of the transaction, the insider now directly owns 102,997 shares in the company, valued at $27,981,194.99.
+The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
+Also, major shareholder David A. Duffield sold 56,000 shares of Workday stock in a transaction on Friday, March 22nd.
+The shares were sold at an average price of $276.95, for a total value of $15,509,200.00.
+Following the completion of the transaction, the insider now owns 1,011,000 shares of the company’s stock, valued at $279,996,450.
 The disclosure for this sale can be found here.
-Over the last three months, insiders have sold 446,383 shares of company stock worth $122,469,283.
-21.09% of the stock is owned by company insiders.
+Insiders sold 446,383 shares of company stock valued at $122,469,283 over the last ninety days.
+21.09% of the stock is currently owned by insiders.

 Workday Stock Performance